BananaSlugLabs/attiny-flex-peripheral/readme.md

 This implementation minimizes the PINs that are required to be allocated for this purpose.
 The following restrictions apply:

-  - XCK (unavailable):
-    Potentially available when LEDs are not updating.
+  - PA3 XCK: Available when LEDs are not updating.
+  - PA7 LUT1: Available
+  - PA0 UPDI: When UPDI is not in use.

 #### A word of warning...